Hive-IT-GmbH/chargebee-node/README.md

+# PLEASE USE Chargebee v3 - It has now everything this fork offered!

+---

 # Hive-IT GmbH - Chargebee Node.js Client Library EDGE runtime compatible

 This fork is fully Edge Runtime compatible.
 It is based on the original [Chargebee Node.js Client Library](https://github.com/chargebee/chargebee-node).